-Sport psychologists have used a variety of approaches to assess the stressfulness of youth sports.
-Several studies used telemetry (sending a radio signal to a receiver) to record children’s levels of physiological arousal in different sport situations.
-These studies have shown that youngsters can experience high levels of arousal during athletic events.
+Sport psychologists have used a variety of approaches to measure the levels of stress experienced by young athletes.
+Several studies used telemetry (sending a radio signal to a receiver) to record children’s physiological responses in different sport situations.
+These studies have shown that high levels of arousal can occur.
 For example, heart rates averaging nearly 170 beats-per-minute have been recorded in male Little League Baseball players while they were at bat.

 Another approach has been to ask young athletes to fill out questionnaires assessing how anxious they are at a particular moment.
 In a series of studies conducted at UCLA, Drs.
 Tara Scanlan and Michael Passer obtained anxiety ratings from boys and girls immediately before and after soccer matches.
 They found that most children reported rather low levels of anxiety at both points in time.
 However, about 20% of the kids reported high levels of stress before the game, and many of them reported high anxiety after games that their teams had lost.

 How stressful are sports compared with other activities in which children participate?